 - Otterdance (March 29) - Postponed, dates under discussion

 - Furnexion (March 27-29) - Postponed to the second half of 2020 (as of March 16)

 - Gateway Furmeet (March 27-29) - Canceled

 - Golden State Fur Con (April 3-5) - Postponed to August 28-30; transfer to 2021, another affiliated con or refund available (as of March 16)

-- Motor City Furry Con (April 3-5) - Postponed to later in the year, refunds available (as of March 21)
+- Motor City Furry Con (April 3-5) - Canceled (was previously prosponed) (as of May 1st)

 - Just Fur the Weekend (April 10-12) - Cancelled after social events ban; "partial" refunds offered for those not wanting a voucher for April 2-4, 2021

 - Fauntastic (April 10-13) - Moved to May 29-June 1, or 2021 if that fails (France banned events of 100+)